xuacker/ergw/README.md

 This is a 3GPP GGSN and PDN-GW implemented in Erlang.
 It strives to eventually support all the functionality as defined by [3GPP TS 23.002](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=728) Section 4.1.3.1 for the GGSN and Section 4.1.4.2.2 for the PDN-GW.

+*NOTE*: this branch requires a Kernel with an updated GTP kernel API, see http://marc.info/?l=linux-netdev&m=148517324727046&w=2 for patches.
+As of Mon Jan 23 16:22:06 CET 2017 those updates have been submitted for review.

 IMPLEMENTED FEATURES
 --------------------